lucifudge/ephineafixer/README.md

 # EphineaFixer v1.5d (03/03/2022)

 This is an unofficial Powershell GUI script to assist with troubleshooting Phantasy Star Online Ephinea launch issues on Windows 10.
+UI design based on the official Ephinea launcher.

 **Usage**: